blackbibimbap/Whos_My_Hooper/README.md

 # Whos_My_Hooper
-Turn a basketball database into a shot chart simulation
+Turn a NBA database into a shot chart simulation

 ## Authors